IsolaMonte/laundry-time/README.md

 - With good generators for the domain types we could also add property based testing.
 - Users should be authenticated, i.e. instead of passing usernames as arg in the request body, they should be fetched from auth context in the RestController.
+- The primary key for the booking row should be generated in code, not by the db.
+That way, even with DB failure, a 202 with location header can be returned to the client and the application can self-heal once the DB is back up.